 Our arts and crafts program allows campers to unleash their creativity and imagination.
 With a focus on the environment, we encourage the use of recycled and reused materials with an emphasis on reducing waste.
 Many of our projects are geared towards beautifying the camp and campers often have the opportunity to create permanent art for all to enjoy.
 Our arts and crafts building is also open during free time to allow our campers to express themselves whenever they are feeling especially creative.

 Organic Farming and Sustainability Program

-Each day, every age group participates in an activity specifically planned and run for them by their counsellors.
+Each day, every age group participates in an activity specifically planned and run for them by their counselors.
 Topics often include Israeli culture and geography, Judaism, social justice and activism, environmental issues, leadership and team-building.
 The activities are run in a creative and stimulating way to actively engage all campers.